-- Placing relevant small and minority businesses and women's business enterprises as well as any located in labor surplus areas on solicitation lists. - Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources.
-The VCBB will require grantees to consult the Vermont Minority Owned Business Directory as well as encourage businesses to register in the directory: <a href="https://bgs.vermont.gov/facilities/forms/minority-womenhttps://bgs.vermont.gov/facilities/forms/minority-
+Placing qualified small and minority businesses and women's business enterprises as well as any located in labor surplus areas on solicitation lists.

+Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources.
+The VCBB will require grantees to consult the Vermont Minority Owned Business Directory as well as encourage businesses to register in the directory - https://bgs.vermont.gov/facilities/forms/minority-women

-- Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises. - Establishing deliverable schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises. - Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce to ensure that outreach is directed at small businesses, MBEs, WBEs, and labor surplus area firms located outside Vermont as well. - Ensuring that subgrantees take the affirmative steps listed above as it relates to subcontractors and seeking feedback from BEAD subgrantees via regular reporting on if/when they have contracted such organizations.
+Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises.

+Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises.

+Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce.

+Requiring subgrantees to take the affirmative steps listed above as it relates to subcontractors.